buhowski/react-typescript/public/text-data/cinema/LilithsAdventure/LilithsAdventureEN.md

 The story begins with the heroine wandering through wondrous worlds.
 Her past is shrouded in mystery, and her present is a constant series of adventures, escapes from trouble, and skillful verbal manipulations that help her extract any information.

-Later, her travels gain a new purpose when she notices strange distortions in time and space—barely perceptible anomalies that indicate someone's interference.
+Later, her travels gain a new purpose when she notices strange distortions in time and space — barely perceptible anomalies that indicate someone's interference.
 Intrigued but wary, she turns her adventures into a genuine investigation.

 With each new adventure, details of her past will gradually be revealed: the circumstances under which she found the journal, how she fell into the trap, and what actually happened to her home world and loved ones.